wieczorek1990/git-101/README.md

 ## Nomenclature

+> Correct me if I am wrong.
+I am no expert.
+I just use it for work.

 * commit — save changes locally
 * push — send changes to some Git server
 * pull — receive changes from some Git server